-The Empire Plan, Excelsior Plan, and SEHP (collectively referred to as the Program) are comprehensive health benefit programs for New York's public employees and their families.
+The Empire Plan, Excelsior Plan, and SEHP (collectively referred to as the Program) are comprehensive health benefit programs for New York's public Employees and their families.
 The Program is sponsored by the Council on Employee Health Insurance (CEHI).
 The Council is composed of the President of the Civil Service Commission, the Director of the Governor's Office of Employee Relations (GOER), and the Director of the Division of the Budget (DOB).
 The Department holds the contracts with the Program carriers/third party administrators.
-Currently, all components of the Program are fully insured.
-However, effective January 1, 2014, the prescription drug component of the Program will be self-funded.
+All components of the Program are self-funded.

 This RFP seeks to secure the services of a qualified Offeror under a self-funded Administrative Services Only (ASO) arrangement for the MHSA Program.
 The Employee Benefits Division (EBD) within the Department is responsible for the administration of the Program.
-The Empire Plan currently has over 529,000 Enrollees with approximately 1,098,000 covered lives.
+The Empire Plan currently has over 528,000 Enrollees with approximately 1,096,000 covered lives.
 The Empire Plan benefit design has four (4) main parts including:

-- Hospital Program benefits that include coverage for hospital inpatient stays and emergency care that are primarily medical as opposed to psychiatric or substance abuse issues, as well as outpatient services.
-This program is currently insured and administered by Empire BlueCross BlueShield; - 2.
-Medical Program benefits that include coverage for medical and surgical services under the Participating Provider and the Basic Medical Programs and includes several specialty programs.
-This program is currently insured and administered by UnitedHealthcare Insurance Company (UHC) of New York; - 3.
-Prescription Drug Program benefits that include coverage for prescription drugs dispensed through retail network pharmacies, and through the Mail Service Pharmacy Process, through the Specialty Pharmacy Program, and through non-network pharmacies.
-This program is currently insured through UHC with Medco Health Solutions, Inc. (Medco) serving as pharmacy benefit manager.
-Effective January 1, 2014, this Program will convert to an ASO contract administered by CVS Caremark; and - 4.
-Mental Health and Substance Abuse Program benefits that include coverage for network services through participating provider and non-network services.
-This program is currently insured by UHC with network administration, managed care services, and claims administration provided through OptumHealth, Inc. [Optum]).
+- Hospital Program benefits that include coverage for hospital inpatient stays and Emergency Care that are primarily medical as opposed to psychiatric or substance abuse issues, as well as outpatient services.
+This program is currently administered by Empire BlueCross BlueShield; - Medical Program benefits that include coverage for medical and surgical services under the Participating Provider and the Basic Medical Programs and includes several specialty programs.
+This program is currently administered by UnitedHealthcare Insurance Company (UHC) of New York; - 3.
+Prescription Drug Program benefits that include coverage for prescription drugs dispensed through retail network pharmacies, and through the Mail Service Pharmacy

+Process, through the Specialty Pharmacy Program, and through non-network pharmacies.
+This program is currently administered by CVS/Caremark [CVS Caremark]; and

+4. Mental Health and Substance Abuse Program benefits that include coverage for network services through participating provider and non-network services.
+This program is currently administered by ValueOptions, Inc. [ValueOptions].

-The benefit design of The Empire Plan is the result of collective bargaining between NYS and the various unions representing its employees.
-Benefits are administratively extended to non-represented NYS employees, employees of PAs and PEs, and retirees.
+The benefit design of The Empire Plan is the result of collective bargaining between NYS and the various unions representing its Employees.
+Benefits are administratively extended to non-represented NYS Employees, Employees of PAs and PEs, and retirees.
 Therefore, the benefit design is subject to change from time to time as the result of those negotiations, and there are variations in The Empire Plan's benefit design among the bargaining units.
 The benefit design cannot deviate from that which has been collectively bargained.
 The majority of the active workforce is represented by various unions, and union participation in the design and oversight of NYSHIP is active and ongoing.
 The Excelsior Plan, available to NYS local governments who participate with NYSHIP, is a more affordable version of The Empire Plan.
-It offers many of the same features and benefits of The Empire Plan, with a higher degree of cost sharing by covered individuals.
+It offers many of the same features and benefits of The Empire Plan, with a higher degree of Cost Sharing by covered individuals.
 The collective bargaining units and the unions representing the collective bargaining units are identified in Exhibit II.A2 as well as the other groups that participate in the Program.